Meet the UQ graduate behind the first COVID-19 home diagnostic tool

 Individuals are required to input their postcode and date of birth, with optional fields including name and e-mail address.
 The results are reported where appropriate to public health authorities to monitor disease prevalence.

-Ellume expects to produce more than 3 million tests in January this year.
+Ellume expects to produce more than 3 million tests by March this year.

 There is huge potential for this product.
 Currently, people need to travel to a test site where they then undergo nasal and throat swabs, which are then sent off to a laboratory for analysis – a process that generally takes more than 24 hours.

 But the Ellume COVID-19 home test means that people can do it by themselves in their own home.
 They still need to take a nasal swab – but not as deep as traditional tests – and they can be portably analysed.
 Effectively, people can self-diagnose through their smartphones.

 US authorities have pointed out that this is a potential 'game changer' in that if people are diagnosed quickly, they can then self-isolate quickly, which can in turn cut back on community transmission.
 This is especially relevant in the US, where the death rates from the coronavirus are around one in every 1000 people.

 For Parsons, it has been a seamless if spectacular rise over 20 years from university student to doctor to international entrepreneur.